 |Both Android and iOS users give it high marks, where most users love the fractional shares and the social network elements.|

 |Research and tools|

 |Social network feature where users can share their trades.|

 To learn how our star ratings are calculated, read the methodology at the bottom of the page.

 What investments does Public offer?

-Public’s beginner-friendly platform is suitable for new investors, but its security lineup is limited to stocks and ETFs.
-While it’s possible to build a diversified portfolio of stocks and ETFs, the lack of access to other securities, like bonds, mutual funds, options, forex and crypto, may be a deal-breaker for investors looking to branch out across multiple asset tiers.
+Public’s beginner-friendly platform is suitable for new investors, but its securities lineup is limited to stocks and ETFs.
+While it’s possible to build a diversified portfolio of stocks and ETFs, the lack of access to other securities, like bonds, mutual funds, options, forex and crypto, may be limiting for investors looking to branch out across multiple asset tiers.

 How does Public make money?

 As of February 16, 2021, Public no longer profits from payment for order flow (PFOF).
 Instead, it has instituted an optional tipping feature for its investors.
 There’s no obligation to tip, and Public continues to offer commission-free trades.

 In addition to tips, Public also makes money from interest on uninvested cash balances.
 The rate is 0.2% and is set by the Federal Reserve.
 Public also receives interest payments from its clearing firm, Apex, for investors and institutions that pay interest to borrow shares.